 Work with school administrators and PTA contacts to determine funding available for cultural arts programming.
-Add the amount of grant funds you expect to receive from the grant application to determine the school's whole cultural arts budget.
+Add the amount of grant funds you expect to receive from United Arts to determine the school's whole cultural arts budget.

 UNDERSTAND PROGRAM TYPES